 Each year is divided into two semesters with three grading periods of six weeks each.
+Yearly averages will be determined by averaging the two semester grades and a 70 or better shall indicate mastery of the TEKS for the course.

 Grading procedures for each six weeks grades are as follows:

-- 1. Daily work and assignments = 50%

-- 2. Tests and special projects = 50%
+- 1. Daily work and assignments = 50% - 2.Tests and special projects = 50%

-- 3. Any student receiving an incomplete at the end of the six weeks grading period has 7 days to make up the work.
+Any student receiving an incomplete at the end of the six weeks grading period has 7 days to make up the work.